WATonomousAdmin/wato_website/README.md

 ---
 ```

 After this header block, add all content you would like the applicant to see when they click on the posting.
-A description of WATOnomous, responsibilities, key qualifications, etc. Someone should make a standard template...
+A description of WATonomous, responsibilities, key qualifications, etc. Someone should make a standard template...

 If you aren't fluent in markdown, don't be afraid!
 It is very easy.
 There are many great guides [online](https://www.markdownguide.org/basic-syntax/)